 Task forces, which are formed by board action, specify a clear mission, expected output, size and composition guidelines, start date, and end date.
 The board may also specify dates for interim reports/updates.
 The chair appoints board task force chairs, vice chairs and members.
 To facilitate communication, at least one board task force member must also serve on the board of directors.
 Other individuals may be invited to participate in meetings as subject matter experts or leaders in a particular topic area.
-The composition of the task force is to reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+The composition of the task force is to reflect AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.
 The president and CEO appoints a staff liaison for each task force.
 Task forces are structured so that they do not interfere with the wholeness of the board's job or with delegation from the board to the president and CEO.